am0032/Unravelling-Temporal-Patterns/README.md

 Now we have the features ready for  training the Machine Learning algorithms in tab3.
+Note: One can keep Lmax and Trapping Time as features as well.

 #### Sorting-of-Data-for-Recurrenceplot-method
 Make a folder inside a parent folder with the Class names as shown below: